 BCRegMed 2019 Asset Map

 Why Asset Maps?
-Asset maps identify existing partnerships and opportunities, uncover new partners, opportunities, and under-utilized resources, new resources, trends in investments and grants, and determine and bridge gaps between what exists and what is desired.
+Asset maps identify the strengths, resources, and limitations within a community.
+They provide an inventory of the current landscape--of the knowledge and skills, existing partnerships and opportunities, and trends in investments and grants--and help uncover new partners, opportunities, and under-utilized resources.
+Asset maps serve to determine and bridge gaps between what exists, and what is desired

 By participating in this survey, you are helping us improve current activities and determine new directions for the program and/or programs that need to be developed.

 If you have any questions, please email firstname.lastname@example.org

 Gene-Based Medicine (Gene Therapy) seeks to modify or introduce genes into a patient's body with the goal of durably treating, preventing or potentially even curing disease, including several types of cancer, viral diseases, and inherited disorders.

 Genome Editing is a technique by which DNA is inserted, replaced, removed, or modified at locations in the human genome for therapeutic benefit in order to treat cancer, rare inherited disorders, HIV, or other diseases.